panchr/Focus-AI/README.md

 By April of 2015, I hope to have created an AI for Checkers using this algorithm.
 In addition, I wish to create a website on which people can play against the AI (and against themselves), and then rate the perceived "humanness" level of their opponent.
 This will allow me to collect data on how the AI is faring so that I can improve upon it if necessary.

-The final project is located on my personal website, [https://panchr.me/focus](https://panchr.me/focus).

-My final paper for my first semester research is also on my personal website, [https://panchr.me/papers/focus.pdf](https://panchr.me/papers/focus.pdf).
+My final paper for my first semester research is located [here](paper.pdf).

 *Note: most of my code and development work is the `dev` branch.
 I will merge it into the `master` branch every week, so the weekly tag will contain the latest development work.*